phillipdavidstearns/7s7z1s2z/README.md

 * `Power Limit` - hard limits the power sent to the motors.
 Increase only if motors are struggling.
 480 is the max.
 * `Loop Delay`- controls the timing of the `MotionController` `motionControl` loop.
 Adjust to smaller value if motion stutters in a rapid pulse or is jerky/jittery.
 Adjust upwards to free up system resources.
 Ideally this should not need to be changed.

-To apply changes to the above settings, first make sure the machineState is either `HOLDING OPEN` or `STARTUP`.
-Failure to do so may result in damage to the sculpture.

-* Click `Apply Settings`
+* Click `Apply Settings` to push the above settings to the sculpture

 <span id="saving-and-loading-settings"></span>
 #### Saving and Loading Settings